Home Crosses Pagan symbols Site search

 Folly

-A pastime for people with more money than sense in 18th century England, was to commission a whimsical and sometimes extravagant structure.
-This was to serve as little more than a conversation piece, ideally for people to permanently recognize the benefactor’s generosity to the community.
-A very early example is Bristol High Cross in Stourhead, Southwest England, first erected in 1373.
+A pastime for people with more money than sense in 18th century England was to commission a whimsical and sometimes extravagant structure.
+This served as topic for conversation, and also for people to perpetually recognize the benefactor's generosity to the community.
+A very early example is Bristol High Cross in Stourhead, southwest England, first erected in 1373.

 Open-air services

-Contrary to what we might think, today's evangelical megachurch with thousands of worshippers, particularly in the U.S. and South Korea, is not a new phenomenon.
-Services to large congregation go back further even than the Billy Graham crusade meetings of the mid-20th century.
-The Sermon on the Mount is an early example, when Jesus preached to thousands on a hillside (Matthew 5, 6, & 7).
+Contrary to what we might think, today's evangelical megachurch with thousands of worshippers, particularly in the US, Republic of Korea and Africa, is not a new phenomenon.
+Services to large congregations go back further even than the Billy Graham crusade meetings of the mid-20th century.
+The Sermon on the Mount is an early example, when Jesus preached to thousands on a hillside (Matt.
+5, 6, & 7).

-It is common that whenever a famous person visits an area, whether this is a president or David Beckham, the word is spread that something special is going down and a large crowd turns up.
-In 1770, Methodist Minister John Wesley gave one of his sermons in Llanelli, Wales.
+Using a cross as a meeting point is also an ancient custom.
+In 1770, Methodist minister John Wesley gave one of his sermons in Llanelli, Wales.
 The crowd was too large to fit into the parish church so John preached from the Churchyard Cross.
+Yet the practice of having open-air services in Europe further pre-dates the Llanelli gathering by hundreds of years.

 Consecrated ground